 Eviction Process Started

 After waking up, they decided to start pictocin since I wasn’t progressing very quickly.
 I immediately asked for an epidural.
 Once they administered the epidural, my pain quickly subsided and I was able to get comfortable.
 By lunch time, I was ready to push.
-My daughter made her grand debut on December 15, 1996 at 12:33 pm.
+My daughter made her grand debut on 12:33 pm.
 She weighed 8lbs 2oz and was 21 inches long.

 Breastfeeding was Important to Me, Even as a Teen/Young Mom